Law 5 Taught Paper Offerings

-LAWS526-14A Legal Aspects of Cyber Security
+LAWS526-15A Legal Aspects of Cyber Security

 This paper will be one of the core papers in the new Master of Cyber Security degree.
 It is also open for Law Masters and honours students.
 It explores the legal aspects of cyber security and cyber crime, by analysing selected legislation and case law relevant to the area of cyber security.
 The paper covers the ethical and legal boundaries of rights and liability of security professionals.
-The paper will cover:

 Lecturer: Wayne Rumbles

-LAWS562-14A International Trade Law
+LAWS562-15B International Trade